Paediatric trauma call, 5 minutes.

 Code black – neurocritical emergency

 At the Royal London, as a minimum, we get an anaesthetist, an ODP (operating department practitioner), a surgeon (or two), an orthopod (or two), a paediatrician (or two), a paediatric nurse and a number of emergency medicine doctors and nurses as available.
-That’s without including the play therapist, research teams and the myriad specialists that are case dependent (neurosurgeons, trauma surgeons and more).
+That’s without including the play therapist, research teams and the myriad of case-dependent specialists (neurosurgeons, trauma surgeons and more).

-As a teaching hospital, it is not uncommon to have even more doctors, nurses and students as well.
+As a teaching hospital, it is common to have even more doctors, nurses and students.

 Without doing the maths, that’s A LOT of people.
 Noise levels and extrinsic cognitive load can quickly escalate.
 So what do you do?